Weaker car pollution rules would kill more, heat earth beyond catastrophic threshold, study finds

 “The only big winners in this would seem to be the oil companies,” said David Pettit, a senior attorney with the Natural Resources Defense Council.
 “The whole point of the rollback is to make cars less fuel efficient, so they burn more gas.
 For this administration, that is a more important value than 299 people a year dying early or 7 degrees of warming….which will make much of the U.S. a wasteland.”

-The Environmental Protection Agency did not respond to a request for comment.
+The Environmental Protection Agency did not immediately respond to a request for comment.